dreamgrove/dreamgrove/content/balance/FAQ.md

 **(V) Single target priority list INSIDE cooldowns:**
 Before the 3s extension buff:
-- Use Berserking at the start of Frenzy without Bloodlust or at 9s of the initial buff remaining with Bloodlust.
+- Use {{< spell 26297 "Berserking" >}} at the start of Frenzy unless you are getting PI.
+If you get PI use at at 9s of the initial buff remaining with Bloodlust.
 - Use your trinket so that it will be for the rest of your cooldowns.
 Never ever use off gcd items/spells between casts, always use them during a gcd.
 Use the Venthyr timings to see the exact timings.
 - Use pot at 19s {{< spell 323546 "Ravenous Frenzy" >}} remaining.
 - Cast {{< spell 211545 "Fury of Elune" >}} if the initial {{< spell 323546 "Ravenous Frenzy" >}} has 5s remaining.